-2. Select Face Gallery and scroll down to Photos.
+2. Select 'Face Gallery' and scroll down to Photos.

 To set a picture as an Apple Watch face from your Watch:

-1. Go to the Photos app on your Watch.
-From here you can see synced photos from your iPhone that you can use to create watch faces.
+2. From here, you can see synced photos from your iPhone that you can use to create watch faces.

-This feature works with static and live photos, so if you choose to use the latter it will add in the animation, which jumps into life when you tap the screen or raise your wrist.
+This feature works with static and live photos, so, if you choose to use the latter, it will add in the animation, which jumps into life when you tap the screen or raise your wrist.